Best ICC Profiles for Sublimation:

 Koala Inks are the best choice for rich and vibrant colors, but it’s important to have ICC profiles that match your Epson printer model and the paper type you’re using to get the best results.

-To achieve the best color accuracy and print quality, use the correct ICC profile for your printer and ink combination.
+To achieve the best color accuracy and print quality, use the correct one for your printer and ink combination.

 Epson Printer Model 5176_b68bcb-c8> |